-School yard , starry night
+School yard , starry night,

-Dew on grass, wet as tear.
+Dew on grass, wet like tear.

 who adored me, left me, allured me, bullied me,

 forgave me, followed me,

 who in haste, passed me.

-Then I saw her again, a mother of three,
+She had become a mother of three,

-yet she wrote no more,
+yet wrote no more.

-her fables stayed on the stone bridge,
+her fables stayed with the stone bridge,

-where we departed.
+where we departed young.

-She dropped out of school,
+She dropped out,

-she had a pen pal,
+married a pen pal,

-Eye burnt blind,
+whose eye burnt blind,

-The other sweetheart of mine,
+The other sweetheart,

 had velvet skin and garnet-like pupils.

-still drinking boiled water in rising steam,
+still drinking steamy boiled water,

 she blew, sipped,

 inhaling as if for the aroma of tea.

-talking about her little family
+with her little family

 we tied the loose end that loosened thereafter